jscaldwell55/redteam_datacopy_ext/README.md

 Maps data keys to form fields using selectors or label keywords. <br>
 fillElement() sets values and dispatches events for compatibility. <br>

+**New Project Flow**

+Config mapping is created and tested at the Lead level.
+Once ready, the web address of the remote config is sent to team members who copy/paste it into their extension Settings.
+They can then begin using for that project.

 **Example Config Structure** (used in initial test)